dustinpfister/blog_posts/_posts/nodejs-simple-static-sever-file.md

 layout: post
 categories: node.js
 id: 108
-updated: 2021-09-08 14:34:31
+updated: 2021-09-08 14:37:27
-version: 1.15
+version: 1.16
 ---

-When working with many node projects I often run into a situation in which I need to just set up a simple static web sever, often purely for the sake of serving a path over http:// rather than file://.
-There are many npm packages such as [node-static](https://www.npmjs.com/package/node-static) that can be used to pull this off, but I often find myself just working out a simple solution using the built in http module in node itself.
-It can be a bit time consuming to do this though, and when it comes to starting a more serious production app it might be better to use a well supported framework such as express to make quick work of this and much more.
+When working with many node projects I often run into a situation in which I need to just set up a simple static web sever, often purely for the sake of serving a path over the http rather than file protocol in a web browser.
+There are many npm packages such as [node-static](https://www.npmjs.com/package/node-static) that can be used to pull this off, but I often find myself just working out a simple solution using the built in [http module in node itself](/2018/02/06/nodejs-http/).
+It can be a bit time consuming to do this though, and when it comes to starting a more serious production app it might be better to use a well supported [framework such as express](/2018/05/21/express-getting-started/) to make quick work of this and much more.
 However in this post I will be using just plain old native javaScript in node.js to create a simple node static file server.

 <!-- more -->